-Limits to Caesar's power
+Limits to Caesar's powers

 “It is Christ who really set forth the first charter of human rights, summing it up in these succinct words which, after two thousand years, are still timely: Render to Caesar the things that are Caesar's, and to God the things that are God's.”

 Mr. Dorion did not elaborate further on this statement.
-But considering the subject of the debate, he certainly meant that man, the human person, belongs to God and not to Caesar; that Caesar has not the right to encroach upon what belongs to God; that Caesar must respect the dignity, freedom, and the rights of each and every citizen, including the right to life, the right to those conditions which will permit the full development of their personality.
+But considering the subject of the debate, he certainly meant that man, the human person, belongs to God and not to Caesar; that Caesar does not have the right to encroach upon what belongs to God; that Caesar must respect the dignity, freedom, and the rights of each and every citizen, including the right to life, the right to those conditions which will permit the full development of their personality.
 The rights of Caesar are limited by the prior rights of the human person.

 “When Christ said, `Render unto Caesar the things that are Caesar's and unto God the things that are God's', He gave to the State a legitimacy it had never before enjoyed, and set bounds to it that had never yet been acknowledged.
 And He not only delivered the precept, but He also forged the instrument to execute it.
-To limit the power of the State ceased to be the hope of patient, intellectual philosophers, and became the perpetual charge of a universal Church.”
+To limit the power of the State ceased to be the hope of patient intellectual philosophers, and became the perpetual charge of a universal Church.”

-“Unfortunately, however, the perversion of Christianity has reached the stage when even large numbers of the Christian clergy, instead of striving tirelessly to limit the powers of the State, are helping to urge that society be reformed by the power of the State.
+“Unfortunately, however, the perversion of Christianity has reached the stage where large numbers of the Christian clergy, instead of striving tirelessly to limit the powers of the State, are helping to urge that society be reformed by the power of the State.
 They are in fact appealing from God to Caesar.
 Every increase in the power of the State, or of monopolistic groups, irrespective of the plausible arguments used to try and justify the increase, must inevitably take from the individual his right to personalize his life by the exercise of his free-will.”
 (Social Credit and Christian Philosophy, p.
 13.)

 Eric Butler is a Protestant, and he is talking here about the clergy of his Church.
 We leave others to decide if this remark also applies to the Catholic clergy, and if it does, to what extent.

-The human person before Caesar
+The human person comes before Caesar

-In presenting this bill, on July 1, 1960, Prime Minister Diefenbaker himself stressed its purpose: “To keep and safeguard the freedom of the individual from the governments, even the all-powerful ones.
+In presenting this bill, on July 1, 1960, Prime Minister Diefenbaker stressed its purpose: “To keep and safeguard the freedom of the individual from the governments, even the all-powerful ones.
 Why?
 Because the individual, the human person, is sovereign before Caesar.
 Diefenbaker knew it, and said: